-As seen from other countries, one factor that plays heavily in the consumer adoption of cashless behavior is the smartphone penetration.
-In New Zealand, 76% of the population has a smartphone reports JP Morgan, and subsequently nearly a third of e-commerce sales are driven through mobile devices.
+As seen in other countries, one factor that plays heavily in the consumer adoption of cashless behavior is smartphone penetration.
+In New Zealand, 76% of the population has a smartphone reports JP Morgan, and subsequently, nearly a third of e-commerce sales are driven through mobile devices.
 With numbers as high as they are, the way is being paved for more consumers to use their devices for food sales and/or when paying for products or services.

 Per respondents of a recent survey from Computer World, nearly 23% of smartphone users claim to use their device to pay for products or services, with 62% relying on banking apps for these transfers.
 Regardless, those that were surveyed also showed 50% that hadn’t yet started using their mobile payments.
 These numbers showed an opening in the market for business when it comes to developing new technology to increase consumers usage.

 Across the world, the shift toward a cashless future is well on its way.
-The advances in technology and systems that each government takes clearly correlates to how quickly their citizens adopt these new cashless payment habits.
+The advances in technology and systems that each government takes clearly correlate to how quickly their citizens adopt these new cashless payment habits.
 But with the growing trends of consumers, providing cashless capabilities is becoming a growing necessity for business owners.
 The question to add cashless capabilities is not if but, rather, when to make this move.
-Providing your consumers with digital payment options, can give business, including the unattended sector a chance to leverage sales and provide new growth opportunities.
+Providing your consumers with digital payment options can give businesses, including the unattended sector a chance to leverage sales and provide new growth opportunities.